-- In many organizations, code review is an important part of the software development process.
-Jane, the development manager, wants to add a specific status called code review so that it’s clear to the team what issues are under active development, and which issues are waiting review.
-Reviewing code is distinctly different than writing code.
-It makes sense to add a new state as the review process indicates that development is done, and that somebody else is now responsible.
+- Code review is an important part of the software development process.
+Jane, the development manager, wants to add a specific status called Code Review so it’s clear to her team which issues are under active development, and which issues are awaiting review.
+Reviewing code is distinctly different than writing code, so it makes sense to add a new state.

-- Bill, the test manager, wants to add new status called rejected for all issues that don’t pass review by his team.
-I’d advise against doing this, as the test engineers can simply reopen any issue that fails review.
-An alternative option is to move the issue into a resolved state with the resolution rejected.
+- Bill, the QA manager, wants to add new status called Failed Verification for all issues that don’t pass review by his team.
+I’d advise against doing this, as the test engineers can simply send any issue that fails review back to a previous state, such as In Progress or In Development.

-As a JIRA administrator you owe it to yourself and your users to keep workflow simple.
+As a JIRA administrator, you owe it to yourself and your users to keep workflows simple.

 Make every transition count

-JIRA has a number of options administrators can employ when transitioning issues between states.
+JIRA has a number of options admins can take advantage of when setting up transitions:

 - Conditions – Conditions control who can perform a transition.
 For example, only someone in the library can retire a book from inventory (i.e. move it from At Library to Retired).
 If anyone else besides the librarian is logged into JIRA, the option to retire an item won’t even be shown.

 - Validators – Validators make sure a transition happens only when certain criteria are met.
 For example, if a book is to be retired because it’s allegedly damaged by a customer, we’d like to ensure the book has been checked out at least once to verify that claim.
 If an issue doesn’t meet the validators’ criteria, the transition will be aborted.

-- Post functions – Post functions execute actions on issues after both conditions and validators pass.
+- Post functions – Post functions perform additional actions on issues (besides moving it to a different status).
 The most common post function is to clear the resolution when transitioning an issue back to an unresolved state.
 In the library example, we would use a post function to clear the reason a book was retired when it got put back into service.
-JIRA keeps detailed history of issues, so we could look up when the issue was retired and why.
+We could also have JIRA set the assignee to Unassigned when a customer returns a book.
+And speaking of…

 - Properties – JIRA recognizes some properties on transitions.
-The most common one is to limit resolutions displayed to the user on a given transition.
-For example, we might want the resolution scratched to show up when retiring disk media, but not when retiring books.
+The most common one is to limit the resolutions displayed to the user on a given transition.
+For example, we might want the resolution Scratched to show up when retiring disk media, but not when retiring books.
 (Note that this example assumes you have distinct issue types for books and disc media.
 But don’t worry: multiple issue types can share the same workflow.)

-Once you’re ready to build the workflow in JIRA, I always take the time to ensure the workflow diagram is presentation quality.
-You will want to share the diagram with all of your stakeholders for a final round of feedback.
-You should also enable the option in JIRA to easily show where the current issue is in the workflow.
-All users have to do is click view workflow.
+Once you’ve built the workflow, use the workflow designer to make sure the its diagram is presentation quality.
+You’ll want to share the diagram with all your stakeholders for a final round of feedback.
+You should also enable the option in JIRA to show where the current issue is in the workflow.
+All users have to do is click View Workflow.